Contact:

 3. Closure: Surface sealing, recultivation layers, leachate and gas management.

-4. Aftercare: Long-term monitoring of settlements, leachate, and landfill gas.
+4. Aftercare: Long-term monitoring of settlements, leachate, and landfill gas, including groundwater protection and cap integrity checks.

 Mineral construction and demolition waste: pathways to landfill or recycling